katzenpost/katzenpost/HACKING/index.rst

 3. Testing your code

    Your code should have unit tests.
-However you should also test your code using our kimchi tool.
+However you may wish to gain extra confidence in your code addition by using our kimchi tool.

 4. Request code review